Bell railway station, New South Wales

-Bell railway station is located on the Main Western line in New South Wales, Australia.
+Bell railway station is a heritage-listed railway station located on the Main Western line in New South Wales, Australia.
 It serves the Blue Mountains village of Bell, and opened in May 1875 as Mount Wilson, being renamed Bell on 1 May 1889.
 Situated 1,069 metres above sea level, it is the station with the highest elevation on the NSW TrainLink network.
 From December 2019 to May 2020, the station was closed due to major bushfire damage on the line.

-Platforms & services
+Platforms and services

 Bell has one island platform with two sides.
 It is served by NSW TrainLink Blue Mountains Line trains travelling from Sydney Central to Lithgow.
 It is a request stop with passengers having to notify the guard if they wish to alight, and signal the driver if they want to board.